itserinlee/MGSC310_Goodreads/README.md

 N/A

 ## Instructions

+###### • Recommended: Run the program using the R Markdown format: "MGSC310FinalProject.Rmd" •
+- Download datasets folder.
+- Download the "MGSC310FinalProject.Rmd" file.
-- Open & run in RStudio.
+- Given that "datasets" folder & "MGSC310FinalProject.Rmd" file are in the same directory, open & run the R Markdown file in RStudio.

 ## Models
 ### 1. Linear Regression